gboeing/osmnx/.github/pull_request_template.md

 - a reference to related issue(s)
 - a description of the changes proposed in the pull request
 - an example code snippet illustrating usage of the new functionality
-- memory/runtime benchmarks, if improving existing functionality
+- memory/runtime benchmarks, if changing existing functionality